 33. Practice chords in multiple positions on the fretboard.

 If you’re already familiar with your basic open guitar chords, try learning barre chords, or even start learning new shapes for chords up and down the neck.
-Test yourself to see how many different ways you can play the same chord.
+During your guitar practice routine, test yourself to see how many different ways you can play the same chord.

 34. Record yourself and critique the recording.